A Message from the Director

 - Employee assistance program (EAP)

-- Thirty-three days Paid Time Off (PTO) each academic year
+- Thirty-four days Paid Time Off (PTO) each academic year

 Additional voluntary benefits include: